The person at the center of this case

 Start here

-On May 26, 2005, Miguel A. Alvarado operated a 29-foot recreational motorboat that collided with a personal watercraft near Treasure Island, Florida, killing two men.
-Alvarado fled the scene and was later found to be intoxicated; he was charged with leaving the scene of a boating accident and boating under the influence-manslaughter.
-He remains a fugitive, believed to be hiding in South America with possible ties to Venezuela, Argentina, and Colombia.
+On May 26, 2005, Miguel A. Alvarado was operating a 29-foot recreational motorboat that collided with a personal watercraft near Treasure Island, Florida, killing two men.
+Alvarado fled the scene while intoxicated and was later apprehended by the U.S. Coast Guard after witnesses reported the incident.
+He was charged with leaving the scene of a fatal boating accident and boating under the influence-manslaughter, but subsequently fled prosecution; he is believed to be hiding in South America, possibly Venezuela, with known ties to Argentina and Colombia.

 Try asking